-After the lazy, sensual groundedness of Taurus season, Gemini season arrives with an energy that’s sharper, less solid, more diffuse.
-If Taurus season’s energy is magnetic and earthy, focused on the body and the five senses, Gemini season — which usually runs from about May 21 to June 21 — offers the chance to turn our energies outward again, to the social world.
-If Taurus season is a time for earthy work and earthy luxury, Gemini season is a time for fresh air and sparkling light, for ideas and conversation.
+After the lazy, sensual groundedness of Taurus season, Gemini season arrives with an energy that’s sharper yet more diffuse.
+Where Taurus season is earthy, focused on the body and the five senses, Gemini season — which runs from May 21 to June 21 this year — offers the chance to turn our energies outward again to the world around us.
+And while Taurus season is a time for hard work and tangible pleasures, Gemini season calls for fresh air and sparkling light, for ideas and conversation.

-Gemini is the first air sign of the zodiac year, and as an air sign, its energy is bright and social and intellectual, less tethered to some of the more solid practicalities of life.
-Sometimes this “airiness” is misunderstood to be an indicator of an empty head, but really, air signs are always buzzing with ideas, with schemes, with mental energy that can move too fast for the rest of us to even see it.
+Gemini is the first air sign of the zodiac year, and as an air sign, its energy is bright and social and intellectual — less tethered to some of the more solid practicalities of life.
+Sometimes this “airiness” is misunderstood as an indicator of an empty head, but if anything, it’s the opposite: Air signs are always buzzing with ideas, schemes, and mental energy that can move too fast for the rest of us to even notice.

-Because Gemini is ruled by Mercury, the planet of communication and connection, this air sign energy can take on a chatty, highly verbal, extra-social shine.
+Because Gemini is ruled by Mercury, the planet of communication and connection, this air-sign energy can take on a chatty, highly verbal, extra-extroverted shine.
 Think about how expressive, how charming, how totally fun and delightful Stevie Nicks always is in her interviews!
 Geminis are intellectually curious and broadly observant of the world and people in it.
-Even if you’re typically more of a thinker than a talker, even if you’re typically someone who hammers out your thoughts before sharing them, in Gemini season, you might feel compelled to think out loud, not to hoard your best ideas but to share them, to connect with other people.
+They’re probably the least brooding of all the signs.
+Why endlessly stew when you could simply say what you’re thinking and talk it through with someone?
+Even if you’re typically private and introspective, Gemini season lends itself to discussion and collaboration.